bevyengine/bevy-website/content/learn/book/storing-data/required-components.md

 status = 'hidden'
 +++

-In the previous section, we saw how simple components can be composed together to form complex entities.
+In the previous section, we saw how simple components can be composed to form complex entities.
 Often times, a given component will need certain other components in order to do anything useful.
 Drawing from the example in the previous section, it probably doesn't make much sense to mark an entity as a `Combatant` if it doesn't also have `Life`.